uldrensov/Screeps_stuff/README.md

 * UNITDRIVE.js is called in main, and is responsible for running each unit type's respective AI script using the proper parameters
 * TOWERDRIVE.js is called in main, and is responsible for controlling defensive Towers in each room
 * ECONDRIVE.js is called in main, and is responsible for automating economic actions in rooms that have certain settings enabled

 ### .AI files: ###
---Each .AI file corresponds to a single unit role-- --For simplicity's sake, I will only describe a few--
+--Each .AI file corresponds to a single unit role--
+--(For simplicity's sake, I will only describe a few)--

 * Drone: Supplies Spawners, Extensions, and the Storage with Energy
 * Assimilator: Mines Energy and dumps it into nearby Container